-Robert A. Bogart, CPA, the Bank's principal financial officer, joined the Bank on March 23, 2009, having been Senior Vice President and Chief Financial Officer of First Citizens Federal Credit Union from March 2005 through that date.
-Previously, he served as Director of External Reporting and Financial Compliance at CVS Pharmacy,
+Robert A. Bogart, CPA, the Bank's chief financial officer, joined the Bank on March 23, 2009, having been Senior Vice President and Chief Financial Officer of First Citizens Federal Credit Union from March 2005 through that date.
+Previously, he served as Director of External Reporting and Financial Compliance at CVS Pharmacy, a drug store chain, from March 2004 to March 2005, as Director of External Reporting and Financial Control at Talbot's Incorporated, a clothing retailer, from April 1999 to March 2004, and as a manager/senior accountant at KPMG LLP from October 1995 to April 1999.